-Camsurf is a family friendly, G-rated Chatroulette platform and as such is strongly against all forms of bullying.
-To help combat cyberbullies, Camsurf is moderated by a team of professionals who are trained to spot when users of our service are being bullied.
+Camsurf is a video chat platform with rules against all forms of bullying.
+To help combat cyberbullies, Camsurf complaints are moderated by a team of professionals who are trained to spot when users of our service are being bullied.
 We have a zero tolerance policy against bullying and will ban all bullies from using our service.

 However, it is also important that our users are able to recognize, understand, and deal with different forms of bullying.
 To help any users of our service who want to know more about bullying or feel they are being bullied we have created “safespace”, a place where you can learn about cyberbullying, its effects, how to deal with being bullied online, and much more.